Making Exercise Healthy Medicine

 Your Back

-You wake up and sit slouched at the edge of the bed, bend over the sink to wash, sit round-shouldered at breakfast, while commuting to work, and at a desk.
-You bend forward at the waist to pick up things all day.
-At the gym you curl forward with crunches and toe-touching.
-You bend over the dishes, the lawn mower, the vacuum cleaner, and slump to watch television.
-You go to sleep for the night with your head pushed forward on pillows.
-You are mystified when your back, neck, and shoulders ache.
-You call it stress.
-You go to someone and say, "My back hurts, can you give me a stretch to fix it?"
+There are those who wake up and sit slouched at the edge of the bed, bend over the sink to wash, sit round-shouldered at breakfast, while commuting to work, and at a desk.
+They bend forward at the waist to pick up things all day.
+At the gym curl forward with crunches and toe-touching.
+Bend over the dishes, the lawn mower, the vacuum cleaner, and slump to watch television.
+They may then go to sleep for the night with your head pushed forward on pillows.
+They are mystified when their back, neck, and shoulders ache.
+They call it stress.
+They go to someone and say, "My back hurts, can you give me a stretch to fix it?"

 Stretching